software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 20
 >
 > Write a developer guide documentation on _how to start the backend application_ on the command-line to the `README.md` file.
 Also, mention the required Java version for the project.
 Add it under a "Developer guide" subheading.
->
-> For the sake of readability, code and command text is commonly highlighted (like in the example above).
+For the sake of readability, code and command text is commonly highlighted (like in the example above).
 [Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown.
 >
 > You can assume that the reader of the `README.md` file is a software developer who knows how to use a command-line interface, the basic Git commands and install the required Java version. _Make sure that instructions on the developer guide work_ by cloning a new version of the repository and executing the steps on the developer guide one by one.

+{: .important-title }

+> Exercise 21
+>
+> We'll start working on the student dashboard frontend application in the next Sprint.
+Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
+You don't need a separate repository for the frontend application, you can initialize it in folder within the current repository.

 ## Deployment